tadyuh76/BinaryTreeCalculator/README.md

    git clone https://github.com/tadyuh76/BinaryTreeCalculator.git
 2. Open the solution file `BinaryTreeCalculator.sln` in Visual Studio.

-3. Run the application:
+3. Run the application: Press `F5`.
-   - Press `F5`.

 ## 📝 Usage

-1. Enter a mathematical expression using the on-screen buttons.
+1. Enter a mathematical expression using the on-screen buttons or keyboard.
 2. Click the `=` button to evaluate the expression.
 3. Use `AC` to clear the expression or `Del` to delete the last character.